 Some general informations about IISH

 The Internationaal Instituut voor Sociale Geschiedenis (IISG) at Amsterdam (The Netherlands), better known under its English name International Institute of Social History (IISH), is one of the world's largest and best organized documentary and research facilities in the field of social history in general and the history of the international labour movement in particular.
 Its holdings, as a rule, are open to the public.
-As of 2004, IISH holds over 2,700 archival collections, some 1,000,000 printed volumes and as many audio-visual items including photographs and posters, altogether amounting to more than 10,000 shelfmetres.
+As at 2020, IISH holds round about 5,000 archival collections, some 1,000,000 printed volumes, more than 500,000 posters, several 100,000 photographs and many audiovisuals.

-IISH is host to a considerable number of organizations and institutions, e.g. the ID-Archiv, a documentation centre for new social and alternative movements in Germany, the International Association of Labour History Institutions (IALHI), the Internationale Marx-Engels-Stiftung (IMES) (charged with the editing of the collected works of Marx and Engels, MEGA), Nederlands Persmuseum (Netherlands Press Museum), Nederlands Economisch Historisch Archief (Netherlands Economic History Archive, (NEHA), Gosudarstvennaia Obshchestvenno-Politicheskaia Biblioteka (Social-Political State Library, Moscow), etc.
+IISH is host to a considerable number of organizations and institutions, e.g. the ID-Archiv, a documentation centre for new social and alternative movements in Germany, the International Association of Labour History Institutions (IALHI), the Internationale Marx-Engels-Stiftung (IMES) (charged with the editing of the collected works of Marx and Engels, MEGA), Nederlands Persmuseum (Netherlands Press Museum), Nederlands Economisch Historisch Archief (Netherlands Economic History Archive, NEHA), etc.

-The IISH online catalogue (OPAC) holds records of almost all books, pamphlets and journals in the library of the IISH including the holdings of the Netherlands Press Museum and of Netherlands Economic History Archive.
+The IISH online catalogue (OPAC) holds records of almost all books, pamphlets and journals in the library of the IISH, including the holdings of the Netherlands Press Museum and of Netherlands Economic History Archive.
 The catalogue also includes records of almost all IISH archival collections and of most of its image and sound collections.
-As of spring 2004, the catalogue altogether holds some 900,000 records, among them 2,700 archival collections.
-Archival search tools, however, are not part of the IISH OPAC.

 About the IISH website and the electronic finding aids

-IISH maintains an exhaustive and excellently designed website where detailed informations (chiefly in English, partly in Dutch, German and other languages) are provided about generalities, services, hours, addresses, news, events, collections, databases, digitized collections, research projects, staff members, own book publications and publishers, annual reports, journals, and exhibitions.
-An extraordinary extensive link collection is provided, too, listing more than 3,000 links, among them more than 1,600 to major websites for labour history, more than 360 to major women and gender studies websites, and more than 800 to websites which have linked theirs to IISH.
-Thanks to the WWW, remote users outnumber those in IISH's reading room by about 150:1.
+IISH maintains an excellently designed website where detailed informations (chiefly in English, partly in Dutch, German and other languages) are provided about generalities, services, hours, addresses, news, events, collections, databases, digitized collections, research projects, staff members, own book publications and publishers, annual reports, journals, and exhibitions.
+An extraordinary extensive link collection is provided, too, listing (as of 2015) more than 5,000 links, among them a very considerable number of links to major websites for labour history, to women and gender studies websites, as well as to websites which have linked theirs to the IISH website.
+Thanks to the IISH's Internet presence, remote users outnumber those in IISH's reading room by about 150:1.

-Of special interest to those who are seeking information about IISH's very rich archival collections should be the index page called Archives, providing information about more of 2,800 (as of Sept.
-2005) collections preserved at IISH.
-Users have various options to browse the archives index, e.g. by A-Z or by country; a list of all archives (518 KB) is available, too.
-Every index entry is linked to a brief description of the respective collection (descriptions of Dutch archives are in Dutch, those of non-Dutch archives in English).
-As of Autumn 2005, IISH provides full inventories or similar finding aids for more than 1,000 archival collections, accessible by a link in the respective brief description.
+Of special interest to those who are seeking information about IISH's very rich archival collections should be the index page, providing information about and links to more than 5,000 archival collections preserved at IISH; users have various options to browse the archives index, e.g. by A-Z of collection creators, by country etc. Every index entry is linked to a brief description of the respective collection; for most of the collections, full inventories, detailed descriptions and similar finding aids are provided; many archive collections are online accessible by a link in the respective brief description.

-It should be mentioned here, too, that for a considerable number of collections printed and published guides or inventories are also available, published as a rule within the IISG werkuitgave (IISG working paper) numbered series.
-For more information concerning the archives collections you may contact Mieke Ijzermans at firstname.lastname@example.org.
+It should be mentioned here, too, that for a considerable number of collections printed guides or inventories are also available, published as a rule within the book series IISG werkuitgave (IISH working paper).

 Some notes about IISH's history